vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - **Force and Pseudo-Fallbacks**: Currently, there is a wrapper-side coalesce function in place that evaluates the provided stylings according to the following priority: (1) manualStyling *inside* the `force` object, (2) GeoJSONStyling, (3) manualStyling *outside* the `force` object, (4) default values provided in addFeatures (may move them to their in own DEFAULTS.json file).
   - Importantly, the 'fallbacks' only jump in if the prior steps resulted in *undefined*.
 However, if invalid values are passed to any of the style-objects, they will be chosen and fed to maplibre-gl.
 This may lead to errors, or to features simply not showing on the map.
 This should be more robust in the future!
 - **Fill-Pattern:** Unfortunately, the `fill-pattern` property cannot be unset.
 Either set it to the id of a registered image (could be completely transparent...), or remove the line.
 This is sort of a restriction for a standalone-wrapper-function that does not do the wrapping part... //!
 SOLVE THIS!
+- **LineDashArray and Glow:** Since line-dasharray is in units of line-width it will affect the glow differently leading to two unsynced dashed lines.
+To compensate for this, all values of glow.lineDashArray property must be set inversely proportional.

 ### Shared features